team20/team20.github.io/command_timers.md

 Using Timers in a Command
 ===
 Sometimes you want to use a timer to control a mechanism on the robot.
-Maybe you want your mechanism to do something for one second and finish after two.
-This example shows you how to use a timer in a command.
+Maybe you want your mechanism to do something for one second, do something else for another second, and finish after two seconds. `Instant` and `Duration` can be used to create timers in commands.

 Example
 ---
-A start time is captured, and we continuously check if enough time has passed before doing something and finishing the command.
+A start time is captured, and we continuously check if enough time has passed before doing something else and finishing the command.
 ```java
 public class ExampleCommand extends CommandBase {
 	private Instant m_startTime;